Read Every Document.

 Into Xero, Sage, NetSuite, Salesforce, your CRM, your warehouse, your bespoke app.
 Whatever the document was going to become, it becomes it.
 With a full audit trail.

 Anything that arrives as a PDF, scan, photo or email attachment and ends up in someone's inbox to be typed up.
-The ones we replace most often:
+These are common starting points.

 Supplier invoices & credit notes